King Richard I

 Compiled by D. A. Sharpe

-Richard is my 10th cousin, 23 times removed, being related through the Abney family line of my Mother.
-Richard led the third one of the Crusades and ruled in England from 1189, succeeding his father on the English throne, Henry II, until his death at age 41 at Chalus, Duchy of Aquitaine (now Limousin, France) on April 6, 1199.
+Richard the Lionhearted was born September 8, 1157.
+He is my 10th cousin, 23 times removed, being related through the Abney family line of my Mother.
+Richard led the third one of the Crusades and ruled in England from 1189, succeeding his father on the English throne, Henry II, until his death May 12, 1191 at his age of 41 at Chalus, Duchy of Aquitaine (now Limousin, France) on April 6, 1199.
 Richard sustained a wound received in a skirmish at the castle of Chalus in the Limousin.
 He died from an infection received with the removal of an arrow from his shoulder.

 Described another way, Richard is the 13th great grand uncle of Sir Edward Southworth, the first husband of Alice Carpenter, my 7th great grandmother.
 I am descended from Alice through Gov. William Bradford, Alice's second husband.